 FOR IMMEDIATE RELEASE

-CALDWELL, IDAHO – Southwest District Health (SWDH) continues to see declining daily incidence rates and decreasing positivity rates.
-This is based on data available for the date range February 14, 2021 – February 27, 2021.
-Adams, Gem, Payette, and Washington counties are at the gray COVID-19 health alert level this week.
-Canyon County and Owyhee County are at the yellow health alert level this week.
-As of February 27, 2021, the daily district-wide incidence rate per 10,000 population is 1.10.
+CALDWELL, IDAHO – Southwest District Health (SWDH) continues to see declining daily incidence rates and decreasing positivity rates based on data available for the date range February 28, 2021 – March 13, 2021.
+The health alert designation for the six counties remains unchanged from the previous two weeks.
+Adams, Gem, Payette, and Washington counties are at the gray COVID-19 health alert level.
+Canyon County and Owyhee County are at the yellow health alert level.
+As of March 13, 2021, the daily district-wide incidence rate per 10,000 population is 0.929.

 The information used in determining county health alert levels is provided below.

-Canyon County will remain in the yellow health alert level due to a decreasing daily incidence rate and positivity rate.
-Canyon County has a daily incidence rate of 1.23 daily new cases per 10,000 people which is steadily decreasing.
-Canyon County has a positivity rate of 4.88%, which is also decreasing and meets our goal of 5.00% or less.
-Only 63.25% of COVID-19 cases have reported knowing where they were exposed, which points to sustained community spread.
-SWDH investigators are seeing cases exposed through social gatherings, travel, workplaces and households.
-Nine congregate living facilities are reporting cluster outbreaks.
+Canyon County will remain in the yellow health alert level with a low daily incidence rate and positivity rate, and with multiple cluster outbreaks within schools.
+Canyon County has a daily incidence rate of 1.01 daily new cases per 10,000 people which is steadily decreasing.
+Canyon County has a positivity rate of 4.21%, which increased slightly but still meets our goal of 5.00% or less.
+Only 60.67% of COVID-19 cases have reported knowing where they were exposed, which points to sustained community spread.
+SWDH investigators are seeing cases exposed through social gatherings, workplaces and households.
+Six congregate living facilities are reporting cluster outbreaks.
 Multiple schools in Canyon County are reporting cluster outbreaks, with transmission occurring within the schools.

-Payette County will remain in the gray health alert level, with a decreasing positivity rate and incidence rate.
-Payette County has a daily incidence rate of 0.54 daily new cases per 10,000 people which is decreasing.
-Payette County has a test positivity rate of 2.21%, which is also decreasing and meets our goal of 5.00% or less.
-66.67% of cases know where they were exposed to COVID-19, which is increasing but still indicates community transmission.
-SWDH epidemiologists are concerned by cluster outbreaks within local workplace settings, including Idaho and Oregon workplaces, as well as through household exposure.
+Payette County will remain in the gray health alert level, with a low daily incidence rate and positivity rate.
+Payette County has a daily incidence rate of 0.69 daily new cases per 10,000 people which is increasing slightly.
+Payette County has a test positivity rate of 1.75%, which is also increasing but still meets our goal of 5.00% or less.
+61.11% of cases know where they were exposed to COVID-19, which is decreasing and indicates community transmission.
+Southwest District Health epidemiologists are seeing cluster outbreaks through workplaces and household exposure.
 Multiple sporadic, imported cases of COVID-19 were reported in Payette County schools, with no evidence of a cluster outbreak.

 The incidence rate measures how many cases occur each day, and standardizes this value by population.
 SWDH measures the daily incidence rate per 10,000 population using the following calculation: daily confirmed and probable cases are averaged over the two-week period.
 This value is divided by the county population, and then multiplied by 10,000 to find the daily incidence per 10,000.